semantic-flow/sflo/documentation/task.2025-11-28-rdfsource-debasing-parsing.md

 ### 1. Mesh-native JSON-LD style (file format)

-Mesh-authored RDF files (the ones Semantic Flow writes into the node tree) MUST follow:
+Mesh-authored RDF files (the ones Semantic Flow writes into the knop tree) MUST follow:

 - **No `@base`** in JSON-LD.
 - **Local identifiers are relative IRIs**: